Confronting $\gamma$-rays from singlet fermionic cold dark matter with the H.E.S.S. data: Summary and conclusions

 \section{Summary and conclusions}

-In this letter we have studied the parameter space of SFCDM model, up to 10 TeV, by computing the leading order of the thermally averaged annihilation cross section times relative velocity, within the perturbation theory.
-By calculating the annihilation cross section of a DM pair to two gamma-ray lines, we have also confronted it with the latest H.S.S.E. data.
-We have used the most minimal and renormalizable extension of the SM for SFCDM model.
+In this letter we have studied the parameter space of the SFCDM model, up to 10 TeV, by computing the leading order of the thermally averaged annihilation cross section times relative velocity, within the perturbation theory, and, by calculating the annihilation cross section of a DM pair {into} two gamma-ray lines, we have also confronted it with the latest H.E.S.S. data.
+We have used the most minimal and renormalizable extension of the SM for the SFCDM model.
 In this model, one adds a singlet fermion as CDM and a new scalar Higgs as a mediator to the SM content.
-We have scan the relevant parameter space with 88000 sample models; 44000 for $m_{h_2}=1$ TeV and 44000 for $m_{h_2}=2.5$ TeV.
-In each case we have separated the parameter space into two parts corresponding to $\theta<0.01$ and $\theta>0.01$.
-We have then imposed the relic density condition and found the corresponding $g_s$ and illustrate it in fig. \ref{gs.} .
-Thermally-averaged velocity-weighted annihilation cross section is represented in fig. \ref{cs}.
+We have scanned the relevant parameter space with 88000 sample models; 44000 for $m_{h_2}=1$ TeV and 44000 for $m_{h_2}=2.5$ TeV.
+In each case, we have separated the parameter space into two parts corresponding to $\theta<0.01$ and $\theta>0.01$.
+We have then imposed the relic density condition and found the corresponding $g_s$ and illustrated it in Fig. \ref{gs.} .
+The thermally averaged velocity-weighted annihilation cross section is represented in Fig. \ref{cs}.
 As a result we see that, for $\theta<0.01$ there are no regions where the perturbation theory used here works properly.
-This becomes important if the results of ref. \cite{adam}, that put the upper limit 0.01 for the mixing angle, is also hold for $m_{h_2}>750$ GeV.
-From figure \ref{cs} we see that, except resonance regions, indirect detections could not exclude the model.
+Such models must be considered effectively.
+This becomes important if the results of Ref. \cite{adam}, that put the upper limit 0.01 for the mixing angle, also hold for $m_{h_2}>750$ GeV.
+From Fig. \ref{cs} we see that, except for resonance regions, the cross sections fall below the bound and hence the recent indirect detections could not exclude the model{, though models with $g_s\geq1$ required more comprehensive analysis to conclude whether or not these are still allowed.}

+\acknowledgments The author would like to sincerely thank M.M.
+Ettefaghi for very fruitful and constructive discussions.